quarter-spiral/datastore-backend/README.md

 ### Authorized Party

-An authorized party is either the owner of the entity, the entity itself or any party authorized to act on their behalf by those two.
-The specific semantics of this has yet to be defined.
+Each request has to be authenticated by an OAuth token complying with the Quarter Spiral authentication guidelines.
+An authorized party for any entity is either an authorized client with the type ``user`` and the same UUID as the entity or any authorized client with the type ``app``.

 ### Data Set